bstansell/conserver/package/README.md

 ----------------------

 - Create a new release branch `git checkout -b release-v...`
+- Edit `conserver/version.h`
 - Update `CHANGES` with output of `./package/create-changes v-xx..`
-- Edit `conserver/version.h`
-- Run `./package/replicate-version-number`
 - Double-check and merge release branch
 - Run `./package/make-and-stage-release` to create distribution, pgp sign, tag release, and push to github